-- Municipial sports facilities are open for organised acitivities for children and youths under the age of 20 years old, and professional athletes.
+- Municipal sports facilities are open for organised activities and professional athletes.

 Status sporting activity in Stavanger Municipality:

-- Adults can exercise outdoors in organised groups, where it is possible to keep at least a 1-meter distance between participants.
+- Adults can participate in organised trainings, both indoor and outdoor, where it is possible to keep at least a 1-meter distance between participants.